OlafHaag/NeuroPsyResearchApp/README.md

 ## Installation
+- Available on Google Play: https://play.google.com/store/apps/details?id=com.olafhaag.neuropsyresearch
+OR
 - compile using buildozer
 - Install apk to Android device

 ## Translation
 - Use PoEdit to extract strings wrapped in _("...") function calls.
 - In PoEdit add a new extractor for the kivy language files.
 - To export the Terms of Use and Privacy Policy to markdown files for all translated languages, run the terms.py and privacypolicy.py files respectively.

+## Legal attribution
+Google Play and the Google Play logo are trademarks of Google LLC.